GoGovApps/blog/docs/audits.md

 We finally landed on a solution, with a [slight improvement](https://github.com/zendesk/maxwell/pull/1533) to Maxwell.
 The key was to allow Maxwell to produce messages to Kinesis by thread_id.
 This means we could link changes back to the context they occurred in.
 But how did we get the context data through to the Kinesis processor?

-Using the concept of a "black hole database", we built a middleware in our Sinatra applications capable of writing an insert statement after any POST, PUT, PATCH request.
+Using the concept of a [black hole table](https://dev.mysql.com/doc/refman/8.0/en/blackhole-storage-engine.html), we built a middleware in our Sinatra applications capable of writing an insert statement after any POST, PUT, PATCH request.
 Then, downstream, the KCL processor could build a cache of contexts.
 When the KCL processor came across a record change it cared about, it could look at the cache of contexts and write an audit log with the enriched information.